ottey1969/Sofeia-AI/README.md

-# Sofeia AI for Replit
+# Sofeia AI
-Follow README to run this project.
+Outrank anyone, on any topic.